klovric/scdrm/README.md

 A global Git instance is taking care of commit metadata for every machine in your inventory, so the management node should always know about the current state in the infrastructure.

-This makes possible to revert settings for entire infrastructure in a safe and automated manner or just hunt for any unauthorized changes.
+This makes possible to revert settings for entire infrastructure in automated manner or just hunt for any unauthorized changes.

 Admin mode allows ONLY ONE user/script/playbook at a time to be doing changes to a machine.
 No more stepping over toes.